See the process.

 Scope a larger implementation

-If the first workflow proves valuable, we can scope a larger CRM, automation, or visibility improvement.
+If the first corrective action proves valuable, we can scope a larger workflow, system, or visibility improvement.

 FAQ